SyncfusionExamples/How-to-add-a-custom-view-to-the-data-label-of-a-.NET-MAUI-Chart/README.md

 One common requirement in charting applications is the ability to customize the appearance of data labels.
 This sample demonstrates how to add a custom view to the data label of a .NET MAUI Cartesian Chart.
 The custom view includes a label displaying the value of the data point and an image indicating the trend based on the value.

-## Features

-- Customizing data labels with a custom view containing a label and an image.
-- Dynamically changing text color and image based on data point values.
-- Summing up data point values in the label using a converter.

-## Getting Started

-To run this sample locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Open the solution in Visual Studio.
-3. Ensure you have the necessary dependencies installed, including .NET MAUI and Syncfusion controls.
-4. Build and run the application.
+## Defining the Custom View

+We create a DataTemplate named “dataLabel”, consisting of a StackLayout containing a Label.
+This label displays the value of the data point and utilizes a converter to dynamically change its color based on the value.
+And the Image control displays the respective image based on the data point and utilized a convertor to dynamically change its image based on the value.

+## Implementing the Value Converter

+The **ValueToColorConverter** and **ValueToImageConverter** classes are implemented to handle the logic of changing text color and displaying icons based on the value, respectively.
+These converters are applied to the TextColor and Source properties within the data label template.
+The **ValueToSummaryValueConverter** class is used to return the sum of the data point values, with the sum accumulating as each data point passes through this converter.

+## Integrating the Custom View with the Chart

+Incorporate the custom view into your chart by assigning the LabelTemplate property of the series to the defined DataTemplate.
+Ensure that the **ShowDataLabels** property is set to **True** to display the data labels.

 ## Output

 ![image](https://github.com/SyncfusionExamples/How-to-add-a-custom-view-to-the-data-label-of-a-.NET-MAUI-Chart/assets/113962276/d4f7b597-bc73-4e93-8dc3-9e34d724ff10)

-## Usage

-You can use this sample as a reference to implement custom data label views in your .NET MAUI applications.
-The provided code snippets demonstrate how to define a custom view in XAML, implement value converters in C#, and integrate the custom view with the Cartesian Chart control.

-Feel free to customize the code according to your specific requirements and data visualization needs.

 For a step by step procedure, refer to the Knowledge base : [how to add a custom view to the data label of a .NET MAUI Cartesian Chart?]()